 PhD in Sound Recording: Psychoacoustic EngineeringThe Institute of Sound Recording (IoSR) offers research-based programmes leading to the degrees of MPhil and PhD, in the subject area of psychoacoustic engineering.
 For more information about our research focus, past and current projects, staff, students and facilities, please follow the relevant links on the navigation menu.
 If you enjoy academic study, have a thirst for knowledge, and are interested in the IoSR's research area, then a postgraduate research degree here might be right for you.

 Programme Duration & StructureThe normal length of study leading to a PhD is 3 years full-time (the range being 33 months to 48 months).
 For part-time PhD study the norm would be 6 years (45 months - 96 months).
 The normal length of study leading to a MPhil is 2 years full-time (the range being 21 months to 36 months).
 For part-time MPhil study the norm would be 4 years (33 months - 72 months).
 The differences between MPhil and PhD are in the volume, originality and significance of the work undertaken.
-Typically, a project will begin with a thorough review of previously-published academic literature in relevant areas, leading to a critical/analytical report.
+Typically, a project will begin with a thorough review of previously-published academic literature in relevant areas, leading to (after approx. 6 months for a full-time student) a critical/analytical report.
 The conclusions to this report will suggest an appropriate next step which will normally be some sort of experimental study, designed to test a hypothesis formulated from the literature review.
 The study might involve software design, acoustic measurements, listening tests, etc. The results of this study will be written up in another report (and possibly as a conference paper) which will include a discussion of their significance to the project.
-The literature review and experimental study, perhaps together with some additional reading and/or experimentation, will lead to either:
+The literature review and experimental study, perhaps together with some additional reading and/or experimentation, will lead to (after approx. 12 months for a full-time student) either:

 - for an MPhil, a thesis (c.
 50,000 words) drawing appropriate conclusions, and a viva-voce examination; alternatively, it may be possible at this stage to transfer to PhD registration.